Anti-Masonic Party: Conventions and elections

 The Anti-Masonic Party conducted the first presidential nominating convention in the United States history for the 1832 elections, nominating William Wirt (a former Mason) for president and Amos Ellmaker for vice president in Baltimore.
 Wirt won 7.8 percent of the popular vote and the seven electoral votes of Vermont.
 Soon the Democrats and Whigs recognized the convention's value in managing parties and campaigns and began to hold their own.

 Following Ritner's election in 1835, a state convention was held in Harrisburg on December 14–17, 1835 to choose presidential electors for the 1836 election.
 The convention nominated William Henry Harrison for president and Francis Granger for vice president.
 The Vermont state Anti-Masonic convention followed suit on February 24, 1836.
 Anti-Masonic leaders were unable to obtain assurance from Harrison that he was not a Mason, so they called a national convention.
 The second national Anti-Masonic nominating convention was held in Philadelphia on May 4, 1836.
-The meeting was divisive, but a majority of the delegates officially stated that the party was not sponsoring a national ticket for the presidential election of 1836 and proposed a meeting in 1837 to discuss the future of the party.
+The meeting was divisive, but a majority of the delegates officially stated that the party was not sponsoring a national ticket for 1836 and proposed a meeting in 1837 to discuss the future of the party.

 Although Harrison lost the election to Democratic candidate Martin Van Buren in 1836, his strength throughout the North was hailed by Anti-Masonic leaders because the Anti-Masonic Party was the first to officially place his name in contention.
-By the mid-1830s, other Anti-Jacksonians had coalesced into the Whig Party, which had a broader issue base than the Anti-Masons.
+By the mid-1830s, other Anti-Jacksonians had coalesced into the Whig Party.
 By the late 1830s, many of the Anti-Masonic movement's members were moving to the Whigs, regarding that party as a better alternative to the Jacksonians, by then called Democrats.
 The Anti-Masonic Party held a conference in September 1837 to discuss its situation—one delegate was former president John Quincy Adams.

 The Anti-Masonic Party held a third national nominating convention at Temperance Hall in Philadelphia on November 13–14, 1838.
 By this time, the party had been almost entirely supplanted by the Whigs.
 The Anti-Masons unanimously endorsed William Henry Harrison for president and Daniel Webster for vice president in the 1840 election.
 When the Whig National Convention nominated Harrison with John Tyler as his running mate, the Anti-Masonic Party did not make an alternate nomination and ceased to function, with most adherents being fully absorbed into the Whigs by 1840.